 There are lots of different options out there to seal your rock painting masterpiece.

 I am personally a fan of spray on sealers.
 I can do a whole bunch of rocks at once, it’s affordable, and it does a great job.
+There are also brush on options if you need to stay indoors.

 Here are a few tips on how to seal your rocks: